Draft Animal Series

 A mature ox (an adult castrated bull or female cow used as a draft animal) can handle heavy loads and tough tasks such as pulling wagons, tillage, or hauling logs—similar to anything a draft horse or mule might be asked to do.

-Draft cattle are typically started as bottle-fed calves, creating a strong bond between with their handler.
-This makes them particularly well suited for children or someone with limited large animal experience to raise and train.
+Draft cattle are typically started as bottle-fed calves, creating a strong bond with their handler.
+This makes them particularly well-suited for children or someone with limited large animal experience to raise and train.

 Certain cattle breeds perform better as oxen, and certain breeds are more heat tolerant than others.